trexitycode/wirestate/docs/GUIDE.md

-import * as React from 'react' import * as ReactDOM from 'react-dom' import { Interpreter, State } from 'wirestate/interpreter' import { WireStateApp, WireStateView } from 'wirestate/bindings/react'
-import { config as AppStateConfig } from './App.state.js'
+import * as React from 'react' import * as ReactDOM from 'react-dom' import { Interpreter, State } from 'wirestate/interpreter' import { WireStateApp, WireStateContext, WireStateView } from 'wirestate/bindings/react' import { config as AppStateConfig } from './App.state.js'

 // Parse the app state from JSON